Alphabetical Plant Listing

 What is Sooty Mold?

 Sooty mold is a type of fungal disease that appears on the leaves and stems of plants as a black, powdery coating.
-Sooty mold does not directly harm the plant, but it can block sunlight and reduce the plant's ability to photosynthesize.
+It does not directly harm the plant, but it can block sunlight and reduce the plant’s ability to photosynthesize.
 It can also make the plant less attractive and reduce its aesthetic value.

 What causes Sooty Mold?

 Sooty mold is caused by the growth of certain fungi that live on the honeydew excreted by insects like aphids, mealybugs, and scales.
 These insects feed on the sap of plants and excrete a sticky, sugary substance known as honeydew.
-The sooty mold fungi then grow on the honeydew, covering the leaves and stems of plants with a black, powdery coating.
+The fungi then grow on the honeydew, covering the leaves and stems of plants with a black, powdery coating.

 Sooty mold can also be caused by other factors, such as excessive fertilization or irrigation or poor growing conditions that stress plants and make them more susceptible to infestations of honeydew-excreting insects.